 Python is also a strongly typed language – operations cannot be performed on an object that is not valid for that type.
 Checks performed to ensure an appropriate type are performed dynamically when the operation on the object is invoked.
 For operations that are not valid for a given type, an exception will be raised at runtime.
 Programmers can use isinstance(), type(), and other behavioural based type checkers to verify that the type is valid or convertible, and then convert to the desired type.

-a = 'abc' # a refers to a string object
+var = 'abc' # var refers to a string object if isinstance(var, str): print('var type is string')

+Output:

-if isinstance(a, str): print('a type is string')
+var type is string

 By default, a Python program is free to assign (bind), and reassign (rebind), any variable to any type of object at any time.
 This is considered safe in general since the type of the object is carried in the object and if a variable is rebound, then any future calls using that variable will check the type recorded in the object to decide the validity of the operation.
 See 6.36 Ignored error status and unhandled exceptions [OYB] for a discussion of the vulnerabilities associated with failed checks.

 In Python, variables are created when they are first assigned a value (see 6.17 Choice of clear names [NAI]).
 Variables are generic in that they do not have a type.
-They simply reference objects which hold the object’s type information.
+They simply reference objects which hold the object's type information.